SaraKhild/spring-boot-aop/README.md

  ```
  ## Let's Start :mechanical_arm:

 ##### :pencil2: `Pointcut that matches all repositories, services, and Web REST endpoints.
 Method is empty as this is just a Pointcut, the implementations are in the Before advices.
-The second Before that matche with create employee with 0 or many args, and args with employee type that match with advice.
+The second Before that matche with create employee method with 0 or many args, employee type that match with advice args.
 The AfterReturning is executed after a join point completes normally, for example, if the method returns without throwing an exception.`

 ###### Code :computer: